Full-time: One year, Part-time: Two-Three years

 Staff from the course have extensive experience of working in the sports industry in leadership positions; this includes working in the public and private sector for professional sports clubs, schools, other educational settings, organisations such as Sport England and National Governing Bodies of Sport.
 Our team also have experience of developing and leading sports enterprises.
 Through this extensive network of contacts we are ideally placed to support you to enhance your professional relationships in the sports industry.

-The course has been structured in a way that prioritises the needs of the busy sports professional or sports educator.
-Course participants will be required to attend a monthly workshop day which will be held very four weeks at UCLan, Preston.
-These sessions will be supplemented with online resources and activities that participants will be encouraged to engage with on a weekly basis and prior to the workshops.
-UCLan staff will adopt a flexible approach to supporting your development in-between sessions and will be accessible via email/ phone/ Skype.
+The course has been structured in a way that prioritises the needs of the busy sports industry professional.
+The course is delivered fully via our digital/online learning platform.
+These sessions will be supplemented with resources and activities that participants will be encouraged to engage with on a regular basis.
+UCLan staff will adopt a flexible approach to supporting your development in-between sessions and will be accessible via email/ phone/ video calls.

 Staff that deliver on the course have a diverse range of experience of leading and researching in professional sport, sports education, sports enterprise and community sport.